 (IBM Fellow, Fellow of Royal Academy of Engineering, IEEE Fellow)

-Dinesh C. Verma (IBM Fellow, Fellow of Royal Academy of Engineering, IEEE Fellow) leads the Distributed AI team at IBM T J Watson Research Center, Yorktown Heights, New York.
-His current focus of research is AI enabled applications for 5G cellular environments and AI-enabled management of computer and telecommunications networks.
-He has more than 25 years of professional experience He has authored ten books, 150+ technical papers and been granted 185+ U.S. patents.
+Bios: Dinesh C. Verma (IBM Fellow, Fellow of Royal Academy of Engineering, IEEE Fellow) leads the Distributed AI team at IBM T J Watson Research Center, Yorktown Heights, New York.
+His current focus of research is AI-enabled applications for 5G cellular environments and AI-enabled management of computer and telecommunications networks.
+He has more than 25 years of professional experience He has authored ten books, 150+ technical papers and has been granted 185+ U.S. patents.
 He has chaired/vice-chaired IEEE technical committee on computer communications, as well as IEEE Internet technical committee.
 He has served on various program committees, editorial boards and managed large international multi-institutional government programs.
 He is a member of the IBM Academy of Technology, has been recognized multiple times as an IBM Master Inventor, won several IBM technical awards, including designation as an IBM Fellow, the highest technical recognition within the company.
-He has made seminal contributions to several areas in computer networks, and is known for his work on Quality of Service management in computer networks and Policy based Networking.
-He has contributed to several IBM products and service engagements including significant contributions to server networking stack, network management products and customer projects related to cellular network analytics.
-Currently, Dinesh is responsible for defining the IBM strategy is the area of edge computing for IBM world-wide research.
-He is the Principal Investigator for the International Technology Alliance in Distributed Analytics, a group of 15 academic, industrial and government research organizations in U.S. and UK looking at the challenges in analytics and cognitive computing tasks in a federated multi-organization environment.
+He has made seminal contributions to several areas in computer networks and is known for his work on Quality of Service management in computer networks and Policy-based Networking.
+He has contributed to several IBM products and service engagements including significant contributions to server networking stack, network management products, and customer projects related to cellular network analytics.
+Currently, Dinesh is responsible for defining the IBM strategy in the area of edge computing for IBM worldwide research.
+He is the Principal Investigator for the International Technology Alliance in Distributed Analytics, a group of 15 academic, industrial, and government research organizations in the U.S. and UK looking at the challenges in analytics and cognitive computing tasks in a federated multi-organization environment.
 More details about Dinesh can be seen at ibm.biz/dineshverma.